 The Board and management of the Company are committed to maintaining a high standard of corporate accountability.
 The primary responsibility of the Board is to maximize returns to shareholders of the Company consistent with the Board's fiduciary responsibility to the Company.
 The Board has absolute and exclusive power, control and authority over the property and affairs of the Company.
-The Directors retain certain responsibilities which are described in the Board charter, a copy of which is attached as Annex I to this Circular.
+The Directors retain certain responsibilities which are described in the Board charter, a copy of which is on the Company website at arrenergy/sustainability.